ous-uio-bioinfo-core/batch-adjust-warning-reports/reanalysis/Towfic2014/reproductionreport_towfic.md

 The reproduced p-values for the Table S5 probes are not exactly as the listed ones, but still mostly low.
 In addition to the limma test, Towfic et al. performed similar tests for significant probes between generic and GA using several other methods.
 We tried several of them as well, but have skipped them in this report since they showed a similar pattern as for the limma p-values.

 This concludes the reproduction.
 We managed to reproduce the average expressions listed in Table S2 pretty well.
-The fold changes and p-values in Table S5 were with some reasonable interpretation reproduced.
+The p-values in Table S5 were with some reasonable interpretation reproduced.
 The results can now be compared to the same analysis using an alternative to ComBat.